 The Greek-born artist Doménikos Theotokópoulos, better known as El Greco, spent most of his career in Toledo, Spain.
 His unique style combines elements of Byzantine, Renaissance, and Mannerist art, making him one of the most important figures in Art History.

-Any artist’s work is inseparable from the environment in which it is created, and this is especially so for El Greco.
+Any artist’s work is inseparable from its creating environment, and this is especially so for El Greco.
 Although you can see his paintings in many museums, only in Toledo can you fully understand them.
 Only in his altarpieces and decorative projects do we find the keys to a vision that goes beyond painting and shows the artist’s true genius.

 “I was created by the all-powerful God to fill the universe with my masterpieces.”El Greco